jacksuljic/simple-portofolio/README.md

-## simple-portofolio website made with react
+## simple-portfolio website made with react